Agnieszka-21/madlibs/README.md

 ## Future Enhancements

 - An additional check could be added to prevent the user from submitting the same word more than once during a game.
+- For a more thorough search for the 'fl' key (functional label of a word, like "noun" or "adverb") in homographs, another if statement could be added inside the validate_word function to check another one or two possible 'fl' values.
+At the moment, up to 3 different 'fl' values are being imported from the dictionary for each word with multiple meanings and functions.
-- A more accurate process for validating plural and singular nouns would be helpful in maintaining the educational aspect of the game.
-Nouns with irregular plural form are always validated correctly, which is great.
-However, ensuring that nouns with a regular plural form (e.g. "dog" - "dogs") are correctly classified as singular or plural is more challenging.
+- A more accurate process for validating plural and singular nouns would be helpful in supporting the educational aspect of the game.
+Nouns with irregular plural form are always validated correctly.
+However, ensuring that nouns with a regular plural form (e.g. "dog" - "dogs") are correctly classified as singular or plural is more challenging as there are multiple rules regarding how to create a plural noun, depending on its singular counterpart's ending, for example, or other aspects.
 The online dictionary does not seem to offer a way of making that distinction unambiguously.
 While there is a key containing inflections ('ins') with a nested key 'if' and its value being a fully spelled-out inflection, this particular value contains additionally an asterisk (*) if the word has more than one syllable.
 Therefore, a simple comparison of the submitted word to this value does not suffice to provide accurate validation and a more refined solution would need to be applied.
 - More stories could be added as further instances of the class Story to provide a wider range of topics and to keep users entertained for longer, also encouraging them to return to the application multiple times.